EnzoThome-et/EnzoThome-et/README.md

 # Hi there 👋

-- 🌱  I’m currently learning about cloud computing (AWS)
+- 🌱  I’m currently learning about some AWS services
 - ⚡  Fun fact: I love to read books and listen classical music

 ### Languages and Tools: